WengWeng0410/Sales_Prediction/README.md

 ## Performane Evaluation

-Coefficient and Intercept produced by the model. <br>
+Coefficient [google, facebook, instagram, is_large, area_suburban and area_urban] and Intercept produced by the model. <br>

 Coefficient:  [ 0.04574401  0.1878667  -0.0010877   0.07739661 -0.10656299  0.26813802]<br>
 Intercept:  2.874190989087918 <br>